School of Prophets

 BIB 671 Independent Study

-1. Choose a Prophetic Issue for
+1. Choose a prophetic issue for independent study

-3. Develop a Plan for the Study
+2. Develop and execute a plan for the study

-5. Must have Faculty Approval before starting
+4. Must have faculty approval before starting

 BIB 672 Field Project

-2. Present This Study to a Body of Students
+2. Present this study to a body of students

-4. Must have Faculty Approval
+4. Must have faculty approval before starting

 BIB 673 Module on Current Events